Draggie306/nottingham-cs-notes/Year 2/Semester 1/COMP2065/Lecture 5.md

 -- ?!?!

 --  ¬ ¬( P ∨ ¬ P )
--- should be called principle of omnistions: exclude the middle
+-- should be called principle of omissions: exclude the middle

 theorem nnem : ¬ ¬ ( P ∨ ¬ P ) := by
   intro npnp